La Verendrye (electoral district)

-La Verendrye is a provincial electoral division in the Canadian province of Manitoba.
-It was created by redistribution in 1879, and has existed since that time.
+La Vérendrye is a provincial electoral district of Manitoba, Canada.
+It was created by redistribution in 1879, and has existed since that time, making it one of the oldest ridings in Manitoba.

-La Verendrye is located southeastern region of Manitoba.
-Within Manitoba it is bordered by neighbouring electoral divisions Lac du Bonnet, Dawson Trail, Steinbach, Springfield-Ritchot, Midland, Borderland, and to the east by the province of Ontario.
+Located in the southeastern region of the province, it is bordered within Manitoba by the neighbouring electoral divisions of Lac du Bonnet, Dawson Trail, Steinbach, Springfield-Ritchot, Midland, and Borderland to the west and north; by the province of Ontario to the east; and by the U.S. state of Minnesota to most of the south.

-Communities in the riding include Buffalo Point, Gardenton, Grunthal, Kleefeld, New Bothwell, Piney, Middlebro, Otterburne, St Malo, St Pierre, Sarto, Sprague, Stuartburn, Sundown, Vassar, Woodridge and Vita.
-The Sandilands Provincial Forest is also in the riding.
+Communities in the riding include Buffalo Point (and Buffalo Point First Nation), Gardenton, Grunthal, Kleefeld, La Broquerie, Marchand, Middlebro, New Bothwell, Otterburne, Piney, St. Malo, St-Pierre-Jolys, Sarto, Sprague, Stuartburn, Sundown, Vassar, Vita, and Woodridge.
+The Lake of the Woods' Buffalo Bay is also in the riding.